mauro-oto/feedpad/README.md

 feedpad
 =======

-Sistema de lectura de RSS
+Subscribe to and read your favorite RSS feeds

 ### Preview: